ErikLarsson82/grannleveransen/README.md

 Run ```npm run start``` to start a local webserver.
 It prints the URL to visit in your browser.

 ## To deploy
-You need access, ask Erik Larsson to deploy to heroku
+You need access, ask Erik Larsson to deploy to heroku hello from tim timmen hater